Ridgetop Shawnee

+Cultural heritage group in Kentucky, U.S.

-The Ridgetop Shawnee Tribe of Indians is a nonprofit organization and inactive limited liability company based in Kentucky.
-It is not a federally or state recognized tribe.
-The organization was founded in 2009, and its members identify as being of Shawnee and Cherokee descent.
+The Ridgetop Shawnee Tribe of Indians is a cultural heritage organization and was nonprofit organization and limited liability company (now inactive) based in Kentucky, U.S.

+The band is unrecognized as a tribe and is not a federally recognized tribe or a state-recognized tribe.

+The organization was founded in 2009.

 Nonprofit organization

 William Hayes Shackleford founded the Ridgetop Shawnee Tribe of Indians, LLC, as a limited liability company and nonprofit organization, based in Hazard, Kentucky, in 2009.
 The organization went inactive but became active again in 2021, with Jeffery R. Morgan serving as its registered agent.

 Shackleford organized the Pine Mountain Indian Community, Kentucky LLC in 2013, another nonprofit limited liability company in Hazard, Kentucky.
 This organization dissolved in September 2015.
 Morgan also served as this organization's registered agent.

-In June 2013, the Pine Mountain Indian Community LLC announced that the Ridgetop group would be renamed as the Ridgetop Shawnee, to serve as the heritage arm of this nonprofit organization.
-Within this new management structure, the Ridgetop Shawnee would concentrate on the preservation and protection of the heritage of the region.
-The Pine Mountain Indian Community would focus on economic development and community development in Southeastern Kentucky.